AmericanAirlines/Hangar/src/discord/README.md

 ## Smoke Test

-Send a DM to the bot saying "ping" and it should reply "pong".
+Send a DM to the bot saying "!ping" and it should reply "pong".